lcminhbu/hog_svm/README.md

 # Algorithms
 ## HOG:

-We use HOG to extract image features as it helps SVM work better.
+We will use HOG to extract image features as it helps SVM work better.

 The input of SVM will be HOG feature vectors instead of raw images.

 We implement the simplest variant of HOG, so our output will be different from OpenCV or skimage.

-Our HOG implementation mainly follow: https://www.analyticsvidhya.com/blog/2019/09/feature-engineering-images-introduction-hog-feature-descriptor/
+Our HOG implementation mainly follows: https://www.analyticsvidhya.com/blog/2019/09/feature-engineering-images-introduction-hog-feature-descriptor/

 and